ietf-ccamp-wg/transport-nbi/guidelines/multi-layer-topology-instance.md

 ## Label Range

-A multi-layer link supports different technology-specific label ranges for different layers.
+A multi-layer link accommodates different technology-specific label ranges for different layers.

 While each entry in the label-restriction list specify a label range for a single layer, multiple entries in the label-restriction list can specify label ranges for multiple layers.